-You and your volunteers should consider the best four weeks between January and 30th June to carry out your mindfulness minutes, we would suggest during the period when children transition from one room or class to the next, as this can be a stressful time for children.
+You and your volunteers should consider the best four weeks to carry out your mindfulness minutes, we would suggest during the period when children transition from one room or class to the next, as this can be a stressful time for children.
 You should also consider when during the day Mindfulness Minutes should be carried out.
-When we piloted the project in several infant and primary schools we found that completing Mindfulness Minutes after break and lunch times helped children relax and focus on their learning.
+Many nurseries who have completed this eco-project recommend completing Mindfulness Minutes after break and lunch times to help children relax and focus on their learning.